Sergey5588/physmarch/README.md

 ![Demo1](https://github.com/Sergey5588/physmarch/blob/master/demos/demo1.gif)

 ## Compile from source

+> [!WARNING]
-> :warning: Note: Only linux  X11 is supported! (wayland session as well as other operating systems are not tested.
+> Only linux  X11 is supported! (wayland session as well as other operating systems are not tested.
 I'd be happy if you became a tester :wink: .)

 First, install following dependencies with your package manager: